-High school students may enroll in Pierce College classes through the Running Start Program and register for up to 18 credits for free!
+High school students who meet the minimum age requirements (must be 16 upon admission to the program or turn 16 by the start of the first quarter of enrollment and under the age of 21) may enroll in Pierce College classes through the Running Start Program and register for up to 18 credits for free!
 To get started, see your high school counselor and consult the Running Start information in this section.